A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Introduction

 Our aim was to estimate the number of people in the Philippines who traffic children to produce CSEM, including an estimate for the prevalence in 150 of the 1,634 municipalities in the country.
 The need for an estimate at municipality level was to underpin the development of a national intervention programme and to inform the allocation of safeguarding and law enforcement resources by IJM.

 To design the national household survey, we first carried out an eight-month period of workshops and interviews with health care, finance, and legal professionals, community leaders, and survivors of child sex trafficking in the Philippines.
 We organised this exploratory phase to decide the best approach to estimating the prevalence of trafficking to produce CSEM and the wording of survey questions, particularly sensitive questions about CSEM production.
 This period highlighted that information about the trafficking of children to produce CSEM is common knowledge in local communities in the Philippines, due to their close-knit nature and organisation into small administrative units known as barangays.
-We therefore developed a survey about online safety in the Philippines, including questions to collect ARD on the trafficking to produce CSEM.
-Our questions probing the knowledge of the target hidden populations were: \begin{enumerate} \item How many adults do you know that are involved in selling sexually explicit online livestreams of children? \item How many adults do you know that are involved in selling sexually explicit photos, OR videos online of children they know? ({\it{they know}} was included to make it more likely that reported adults were involved in the production as well as sale) \item How many children do you know who, this year, have been used or forced by an adult to produce sexually explicit livestreams? \item How many children do you know who, this year, have been used or forced by an adult to produce sexually explicit photos or videos? \end{enumerate} Guidance on how to ask these questions and where they should be placed in the survey was provided by a group of survivors of trafficking to produce CSEM.
-To estimate the number of adults each respondent knew, we collected data about how many adults they knew in the following groups: construction workers, Public Utility Vehicle (PUV) drivers, sari-sari store owners (a kind of convenience store found across the Philippines), and teachers.
-To estimate the number of children each respondent knew, we asked respondents to report the number of children they knew in distinct age ranges (0 - 2 years old, 3 - 5, 6 - 12, 13 - 17).
+We therefore developed a survey about online safety in the Philippines, including questions to collect ARD on trafficking to produce CSEM.
+Guidance on how to ask these questions and where they should be placed in the survey was provided by a group of survivors of trafficking to produce CSEM.
+Our questions probing the knowledge of the target hidden populations were: \begin{enumerate} \item How many adults do you know that are involved in selling sexually explicit online livestreams of children? \item How many adults do you know that are involved in selling sexually explicit photos, OR videos online of children they know? \item How many children do you know who, this year, have been used or forced by an adult to produce sexually explicit livestreams? \item How many children do you know who, this year, have been used or forced by an adult to produce sexually explicit photos or videos? \end{enumerate}